 - Make staff feel part of something bigger

 Your employee communication should always be regular, scheduled and meticulously planned in advance.
-The aim is to deliver a consistent pace of messaging to sustain regular contact with your employees.
+The role of internal communication is to deliver a consistent pace of messaging to sustain regular contact with your employees.

 When your internal communications become erratic and unpredictable, you will find engagement levels tend to plummet.
 Employees will soon feel forgotten if a previously regular communication channel is no longer populated with new information.
-This is one of the reasons why intranets fail to engage employees, as they notoriously fail to maintain regular updates.
+This is especially true for remote workers, who rely on regular updates to keep connected to their work.

 - Maintain a consistent information stream